haiquangtran/Programming-Notes/azure.md

   - https://docs.microsoft.com/en-gb/learn/modules/host-a-web-app-with-azure-app-service/6-exercise-deploy-your-code-to-app-service?pivots=csharp

 ## Azure Load Balancer
-- Load Balancer distributes nwe inbound flows that arrive on the Load Balancer's frontend to the backend pool instances, according to rules and health probes.
+- Load Balancer distributes new inbound flows that arrive on the Load Balancer's frontend to the backend pool instances, according to rules and health probes.
+- Create load-balancing rules to distribute traffice that arrives at frontend to bakend pool instances.
 - A public Load Balancer can also provide outbound connections for VM's inside your virtual network by translating their private IP addresses to public IP addresses.
+- Can be public Load Balancer or Internal Load Balancer
+- Load Balancer  resource's functions expressed as a front end, a rule, a health probe, and a backend pool definition.
+You place VMs into the backend pool by specifying the backend pool from the VM.
 - Benefits
   - Scale applications and create high availability for your services.
   - Supports inbound and outbound scenarios